-The replacement of OH2 and OH- for the anionic As in the coordinate spheres of FeOOH leads to the formation of monodentate, bidentate, or binuclear bridging complexes (Fendorf, Eick, Grossl, & Sparks, 1997; Luong et al., 2018).
-Due to this, As is readily adsorbed onto FeOOH.
+The replacement of $OH_2$ and $OH^-$ for the anionic As in the coordinate spheres of FeOOH leads to the formation of monodentate, bidentate, or

 Secondly, Fe supply stimulates Fe(III) plaque formation on rice roots and consequently sequesters both As(V) and As(III) on the root surface (Liu, Zhu, Smith, & Smith, 2004).
 However, the process of As adsorption onto the Fe(III) plaque could be reversible due to the changes in redox chemistry in the paddy environment.
 During flooded conditions, FeOOH in root plaque and bulk paddy soil reduces into Fe(II) as the redox potential decreases (Sahrawat, 2015).
 As a result, sorbed As species on FeOOH are released into the soil solution as As(III).
-Radial oxygen loss (ROL), the process of releasing O2 in rice plants to the rhizosphere, can increase the redox potential and promote Fe(III) plaque formation (Mei, Ye, & Wong, 2009).
+Radial oxygen loss (ROL), the process of releasing $O_2$ in rice plants to the rhizosphere, can increase the redox potential and promote Fe(III) plaque formation (Mei, Ye, & Wong, 2009).
 Therefore, the formation of root Fe(III) plaques under flooded conditions plays a vital role in sequestrating As into the rhizosphere, and hence may limit the uptake and consequent accumulation of As in rice grains (Table 2).
 However, further